unixpickle/qwop-ai/README.md

  * Workers - a set of CPU instances that asynchronously run multiple environments and ask the master for actions at every timestep.

 This setup has a nice consequence: it is really easy to monitor and debug.
 For example, if every worker sends an environment's frames to a different Redis channel, then a third-party can hook into one of those Redis channels and passively watch the agent play.

+# Results

+The agent learns the optimal "kneeling" gate, which looks lame, but I'm told is the best you can do.